 CLIENT EXAMPLE: AMTRAK ASSISTIVE

 Amtrak has 21,000 route miles and operates more than 300 trains each day — at speeds up to 150 mph — to more than 500 destinations.

 Amtrak’s assistive site, built by Usablenet, is designed specifically to support its riders with visual, auditory, motor, or learning impairments.
-The plain text facilitates site navigation, trip scheduling, and all elements of the booking process from planning to purchase.
 Travelers with disabilities often experience difficulty accessing and processing information in certain formats and have trouble completing the booking transaction.
 In addition, they encounter mobility limitations due to device constraints and outdated equipment.

 Amtrak’s Assistive site helps alleviate some of the biggest hindrances by:

 Amtrak’s full array of social media accounts are linked directly, ensuring that any user can readily connect with the company.
 The site also features a page called “Passengers with a Disability: Assistance,” which provides peace of mind in advance of travel day.
 On this page users may choose from a list to ensure that special accommodations are prepared in advance and are ready when they need them.

 Amtrak chose Usablenet to build its assistive site because of Usablenet’s roots in usability and its track record in designing usable, streamlined, and intuitive experiences.